Charles Hartshorne: Dipolar Theism

 HartshorneFrom the beginning to the end of his career Charles Hartshorne maintained that the idea that “God is love” was his guiding intuition in philosophy.
 This “intuition” presupposes both that there is a divine reality and that that reality answers to some positive description of being a loving God.
 This article focuses on the latter issue, namely, Hartshorne’s concept of God.
 Hartshorne’s views on the former issue are treated separately in another article, “Charles Hartshorne: Theistic and Anti-Theistic Arguments.”
 Hartshorne vigorously defended both propositions by clarifying what he meant by the phrase, “God is love,” by defending his views against a variety of objections, and generally by arguing that his version of theism (called “dipolar” or “neoclassical” theism) survives critical scrutiny better than its philosophical competitors.

 Heavily influenced by Alfred North Whitehead, Hartshorne borrowed some of Whitehead’s technical vocabulary and he often promoted broadly Whiteheadian ideas.
 It is a mistake, however, to style him as Whitehead’s disciple for he departed from the older philosopher on a number of points, most notably (where this article is concerned), on questions surrounding the concept and the existence of God.
-In what follows we examine Hartshorne’s ideas about the concept of God.
+In what follows, Hartshorne’s ideas about the concept of God are examined.
 It is important, however, to appreciate that the formulation of a coherent theism is an integral part of the rational defense of theism.
 Hartshorne spent much of his career in a philosophical atmosphere in which the question was not so much “Does God exist?” as it was “Does ‘God’ name a coherent idea?”
 Philosophers from very diverse schools of thought—from Sartre to the Logical Positivists—rejected theism on the basis of alleged inconsistencies in the very idea of deity.
 Hartshorne himself remarked that there would be fewer atheists if theists had done a better job of making sense of the concept of God.
 Hartshorne’s response to this situation was to develop his dipolar or neoclassical concept of God.
 It can plausibly be claimed that Hartshorne accomplished at least two tasks: first, he introduced a sophisticated and religiously important form of theism heretofore unheard of or at least very poorly developed through philosophical argument and, second, he shifted the burden of proof onto those who claim that the concept of God is hopelessly muddled.

 Table of Contents